-Stock options – With a public company, you’re eligible to exercise your stock options as soon as they vest.
-Some private companies allow you to exercise your stock options before the company goes public.
-This is called “early exercise” and should be considered carefully.
+Stock options – With a public or private company, you’re eligible to exercise your stock options as soon as they vest.
+Some private companies allow you to exercise your stock options before they vest.
+This is called an early exercise and there are several factors to consider.

 Restricted stock units – The main difference between public company RSUs and private company RSUs is when they fully vest.
 With a public company, the stock will vest as long as you work for the company for the time required or if certain performance metrics are met.
 With a private company, you generally have to meet the time or performance metrics, and the company must have a change in control.
 This change in control could mean the company goes public (IPO) or there is a merger or acquisition.

 These days most public companies and late stage private companies offer RSUs and private or early stage companies offer stock options.
 Be careful with private company equity compensation, as it’s not always a clear winner.
 Not every private company decides to go public and not every IPO is a home run!

 - Think of stock options and restricted stock units as part of your total compensation in addition to your salary, benefits, cash bonuses.
 Don’t be afraid to negotiate equity compensation just like you negotiate your cash compensation and benefits.

 - Make sure you read your documents so you can understand how things work and how it impacts you.

 - Consult with a qualified financial planner and tax professional who are familiar with equity compensation.
 They can help you understand job offers and how to best manage your equity compensation.